Our Commitment to Safety Excellence

 Emergency Preparedness & Response

 Camp Highlander maintains comprehensive emergency action plans that are regularly reviewed and practiced by our entire team.
-Our staff receives training in emergency response procedures, and we conduct regular safety drills to ensure everyone knows their role in keeping campers safe.
-Weather Monitoring & Protocols.
-We continuously monitor weather conditions using multiple professional weather services and maintain direct communication with local emergency management agencies.
-Our facilities include designated safe areas for severe weather, and all outdoor activities follow strict weather safety guidelines.
+Our staff receives training in emergency response procedures to ensure everyone knows their role in keeping campers safe and how to communicate clearly and efficiently with camp leadership.

 Emergency Communication Systems